 Weather and Climate

 Varkala's climate is very tropical and humid.
 It receives rain from both the southwest and northeast monsoon, which produce intensely heavy downpours.
-The rain is at its worst from June to August, and late October to December.
-Late December to March are the best months to visit, when the weather is dry and sunny every day, and the temperature hovers around 30 degrees Celcius (86 degrees Fahrenheit).
+The rain is at its worst from June to August and late October to December.
+Late December to March are the best months to visit, because the weather is dry and sunny every day, and the temperature hovers around 30 degrees Celcius (86 degrees Fahrenheit).

 The summer months of April and May become very humid and hot, with temperatures around 35 degrees Celcius (95 degrees Fahrenheit).

 What to Do